Questioning a 3.5 keV dark matter emission line: General constraints

 \section{General constraints}

-In \figref{flux} (left) we present the general flux constraints on line emission and non-astrophysical line emission near Sgr A*.
-These constraints apply to all dark matter candidates with mono-energetic photon emission proportional to the density whether from decay or other processes.
-For decays, the probability is proportional to density while for annihilation like processes the interaction requires two particles and the probability is proportional to density squared.
+In \figref{flux} (left) we present the general flux constraints on line emission near Sgr A*.
+In the shaded regions line emission is excluded at 95\% confidence based on all line emission in the model.
+These constraints apply to all dark matter candidates with mono-energetic photon emission proportional to the density whether from decays or other processes.
+For decays, the probability is proportional to density while for annihilation-like processes the interaction requires two particles and the probability is proportional to density squared.
 This includes scattering processes.